-Start 2018 off right with these resolutions you’ll be able to stick with.
+Start the year off right with these resolutions you’ll be able to stick with

 By Katrina Caruso

-It may be tempting to make big plans for your New Year’s resolutions, especially when it comes to your health.
-However, if your plans include a healthier you in 2018, it might help to follow a few simple and specific strategies.
+It may be tempting to make big plans for the New Year, but if those plans include a healthier diet in 2021, it might help to follow a few simple and specific strategies.

 First ask yourself if your goals are realistic.
 If they’re realistic, they’ll be reachable.
 For some of us, the notion of getting healthier can seem like a huge mountain to climb—and while hiking can be fun, wouldn’t you rather take a stroll in the park?